-may direct," presidential electors.
-For these three justices, 34 the key word here is legislature.
-The U.S. Constitution says that the state legislature gets to make the rules about how presidential electors are to be chosen.
-And, the argument runs, if the state judiciary disregards those rules, the Federal Constitution itself authorizes federal judges to step in to protect the state legislature's federally guaranteed role.
-Various modern commentators have dubbed this the Article II "independent-state-legislature" (ISL) theory.
-On this view, the Federal Constitution empowers each state legislature to discharge its Article II duties independent from-and unencumbered by-the state constitution and the state judiciary interpreting that constitution.
+In his concurring opinion, Chief Justice Rehnquist, joined by Justices Scalia and Thomas, declared that by straying from the text of the election law adopted by the Florida legislature, the Florida Supreme Court had violated Article II, Section 1, Clause 2 of the Federal Constitution.
+That clause provides that "[e]ach State shall appoint, in such Manner as the Legislature thereof may direct," presidential electors.
+For these three justices,32 the key word here is legislature.
+The U.S. Constitution says that the state legislature can make the rules about how presidential electors are to be chosen.
+And, the argument runs, if the state judiciary deviates from those rules, the Federal Constitution itself authorizes federal judges to step in to protect the state legislature's federally guaranteed role.
+Under this Article II "independentstate-legislature" (ISL) reading, the Federal Constitution empowers each state legislature to discharge the legislature's Article II powers and duties in-dependent from-and unencumbered by-the state constitution and the state judiciary interpreting that constitution.

 In 2000, this ISL theory first arose in a lawsuit filed in state court as Palm Beach County Canvassing Board v.
-Harris, an earlier round of the Bush recount litigation.35 In a unanimous decision handed down in late November 2000, the Florida Supreme Court openly referred to its decades-long tradition of construing the Florida election statute in light of the Florida Constitution when it ordered the state official responsible for certifying election results to accept manually recounted ballots returned by county boards of election past a statutory deadline.
+Harris, an earlier round of the Bush recount litigation.33 In a unanimous decision handed down in late November 2000, the Florida Supreme Court openly referred to its decades-long tradition of construing the Florida election statutes in light of the Florida Constitution when it ordered the state official responsible for certifying election results to accept manually recounted ballots returned by county boards of election past a statutory deadline.
 In particular, the Florida justices stressed the right to vote as expressed in the Florida Constitution's Declaration of Rights:

-Because election laws are intended to facilitate the right of suffrage, such laws must be liberally construed in favor of the citizens' right to vote Courts must not lose sight of the fundamental purpose of election laws: The laws are intended to facilitate and safeguard the right of each voter to express his or her will in the context of our representative democracy.
+Because election laws are intended to facilitate the right of suffrage, such laws must be liberally construed in favor of the citizens' right to vote....
+Courts must not lose sight of the fundamental purpose of election laws: The laws are intended to facilitate and safeguard the right of each voter to express